1908 in Canadian football

 The 1908 Canadian football season was the 17th season of organized play since the Canadian Rugby Union (CRU) was founded in 1892 and the 26th season since the creation of the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU) in 1883.
 The season concluded with the Hamilton Tigers defeating the Toronto University team in the 1908 Dominion Championship game.

 Canadian football news in 1908

 The Calgary Rugby Foot-ball Club was re-organized as the Tigers on August 27 and adopted yellow and black as the team colours.

 The Calgary Rugby Football Union was formed on September 29 in the offices of the Sovereign Life Insurance Company.

-The Caledonia and Hillhurst Football Clubs play for the championship of the Central Alberta Rugby Football League on September 4.
+The Caledonia and Hillhurst Football Clubs played for the championship of the Central Alberta Rugby Football League on September 4.

 The Edmonton Rugby Foot-ball Club was renamed the Esquimoux on October 16.

-Goals from the Field were reduced to three points by the CRU.
+Goals from the field were reduced to three points by the CRU.